FBI informant charged with lying about Joe and Hunter Biden's ties to Ukrainian energy company | News Channel 3-12

 The Burisma allegations became a flashpoint in Congress as Republicans pursing investigations of President Joe Biden and his family demanded the FBI release the unredacted form documenting the allegations.
 They acknowledged they couldn’t confirm if the allegations were true.

 Working alongside Comer, Republican Sen. Chuck Grassley of Iowa released an unclassified document that Republicans at the time claimed was significant in their investigation of Hunter Biden.
 It added to information that had been widely aired during Donald Trump’s first impeachment trial involving Trump attorney Rudy Giuliani’s efforts to dig up dirt on the Bidens ahead of the 2020 election.
-The White House said at the time that the claims had been debunked for years.
+After Grassley released the document, the White House said the claims in it had been “debunked for years.”

 The impeachment inquiry into Biden over his son’s business dealings has lagged in the House, but the panel is pushing ahead with its work.